PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/registry.rst

 line in here.

-Some more description of how this works and what it can be used to do is available in :ref:`Dealing with the registry <topics-registry-cleanupifempty>`.
+Some more description of how this works and what it can be used to do is available in :ref:`Dealing with the registry <registry-cleanupifempty>`.

 **Example:** ``1=HKCU\Software\Publisher``